Reduce shared surfaces and take daily symptom checks to minimize the spread of COVID-19 on campus while keeping in line with health regulations.

-Not only does this system help identify who is allowed on campus on a daily basis, but it also gives schools a clear picture of who to support as they’re self-isolating and recovering.
-Schools can make sure that students isolating at home are still receiving valuable education and opportunities for engagement.
+Not only does this system help identify who is allowed on campus daily, but it also gives schools a clear picture of who to support as they’re self-isolating and recovering.
+Schools can ensure that students isolating at home are still receiving valuable education and opportunities for engagement.

-They can also check in with those students on a daily basis about their health status.
-Using the first day students self-reported symptoms and daily health updates, schools can make an informed, responsible decision about when a student can return to campus.
+They can also check in with those students daily about their health status.
+Using the first day a student self-reported symptoms and daily health updates, schools can make an informed, responsible decision about when a student can return to campus.

-Additionally, by having a daily record of self-reported symptoms, schools will also create a documentation trail and timeline of data that can show exactly when symptoms were reported to alert impacted staff and students that may have come in contact with anyone experiencing symptoms.
+Additionally, a daily record of self-reported symptoms creates a documentation trail and timeline showing when symptoms were reported.
+Schools can alert impacted staff and students that may have come in contact with someone experiencing symptoms.

 A New Reality

-While having guidelines and preventative measures in place is certainly helpful in protecting against an outbreak of COVID-19, the most effective way to minimize risk is by asking staff and students who could have and spread the virus to stay home.
+Despite vaccinations and other precautions, COVID-19 isn’t going away, which means neither are government mandates surrounding the health of students and staff.
+While having guidelines and preventative measures in place is certainly helpful in protecting against an outbreak of COVID-19, the most effective way to minimize risk is by asking at-risk staff and students to stay home.
 By utilizing a daily health screening, schools can stay informed about the health status of their staff and students and make decisions accordingly.